rubensworks/article-ldtraversal-security-short/content/related-work.md

 This section lists relevant related work in the topics of LTQP and security.

-<span class="comment" data-author="RV">General thought: to what extent applicable to KG in general or just RDF?
-Justification: RDF has global semantics and hence decentralizes better in non-controled environments, which are also a prime target for security analysis.</span>

 ### Link-Traversal-based Query Processing

 More than a decade ago, [Link-Traversal-based Query Processing (LTQP)](cite:cites sparqllinktraversal, linktraversal) has been introduced as an alternative query paradigm for enabling query execution over document-oriented interfaces.
+These documents are usually [Linked Data](cite:cites linkeddata) serialized using any [RDF](cite:cites spec:rdf) serialization.
+RDF is suitable to LTQP and decentralization because of its global semantics, which allows queries to be written independently of the schemas of specific documents.
-LTQP executes queries over live data, and discover links to other documents during query execution.
+In order to execute these queries, LTQP processing occurs over live data, and discover links to other documents via the *follow-your-nose principle* during query execution.
-This is in contrast to the typical query execution over database-oriented interfaces such as [SPARQL endpoints](cite:cites spec:sparqlprot), where data is assumed to be loaded into the endpoint beforehand, and no additional data is discovered during query execution.
+This is in contrast to the typical query execution over centralized database-oriented interfaces such as [SPARQL endpoints](cite:cites spec:sparqlprot), where data is assumed to be loaded into the endpoint beforehand, and no additional data is discovered during query execution.